stacks-network/stacks/articles/how-blockstack-works.md

 next: blockstack-papers
 ---

-Blockstack is a decentralized network of computers that provides secure naming and identity services.
+Blockstack Core is a decentralized network of computers that provides secure naming and identity services.

-For a quick overview of what Blockstack is, check out [What is Blockstack?](/docs/what-is-blockstack), and continue reading on for a deeper dive into how blockstack works under the hood.
+For a quick overview of Blockstack Core, check out [What is Blockstack Core?](/articles/blockstack-core), and continue reading on for a deeper dive into how blockstack works under the hood.

 ### Technical Overview